Staff Report #2

 |Description||Actual||Budget||Percent Better (Worse)|

-As indicated earlier in this report, given the significant operational impacts experienced for ten months of 2020, actual performance was well below what was budgeted.
+As indicated earlier in this report, given the pandemic impacts experienced throughout 2021, actual ridership performance was below what was budgeted; however service hours were in line with what was budgeted.
 The rides per service hour statistic demonstrates the impact of leaving higher levels of service in place than ridership would have traditionally warranted, noting buses were approximately 41% less-full system-wide than what was budgeted.
-While this doesn’t bode well for the revenue recovery of the system, it helped ensure that physical distancing was possible for those customers who relied on public transit to get to and from essential work throughout the pandemic.
+The ability to maintain service levels notwithstanding the lower ridership helped ensure that physical distancing was possible for those customers who relied on public transit to get to and from essential work throughout the pandemic.
 Given this metric is based on a system-wide average, it is acknowledged that some bus routes continued to experience full loads, which were mitigated to the greatest extent possible through the addition of tripper buses where possible.

 The following table provides comparisons in the various ridership and service hour measures over the past four years.

-As indicated earlier in this report, while there is no real value in attempting to compare 2020 to previous years, the numbers are provided for transparency purposes.
+As previously mentioned, while there is no real value in attempting to compare 2020 or 2021 to previous years, the numbers are provided for transparency purposes only.

 Conventional transit service customers have participated in numerous Voice of the Customer surveys over the past number of years, with the last one being in December 2018.
 In 2019 the Voice of the Customer survey was put on hold to revisit the timing of the survey in an effort to ensure the responses align with service improvements.
-The pandemic declaration in early 2020 resulted in the surveys being postponed for another year.
+Given the Voice of Customer survey process takes place on-board the buses with a face to face interview, the pandemic has since resulted in the surveys being placed on hold in an effort to enable physical distancing and the safest ride possible.
 One of the underlying rationale for conducting the Voice of the Customer survey is to reach out to customers who may not be inclined to contact customer service with a complaint or compliment.
 Further, it is a known fact that a customer is more likely to contact an organization when they have had a poor experience versus a good one.
 The Voice of the Customer allows customers to rate each area of service on their perception of how it meets their needs.

-While it would be a fair assumption that customer priorities may have changed during the pandemic, most notably, the perception of adequate seating/space on the bus given the desire for physical distancing, it was not feasible to undertake a survey during the pandemic.
 The results of the last Voice of the Customer survey reflect the service in place until the fall of 2019, and are included throughout this report as a reference point to what expectations and perceptions were prior to the onset of the pandemic.
-This data will be a key consideration during the completion of the Rebuild phase of the Commission’s Pandemic Response Plan, noting it provides an indication of the state of the service, through the customer’s eye, prior to any pandemic related impacts.
+This data will be a key consideration during the completion of the Rebuild phase of the Commission’s Pandemic Response Plan, noting it provides an indication of the state of the service as well as the priorities for improvements through the customer’s eye, prior to any pandemic related impacts.

 Impressions of London Transit Service